What is the Queenstown Trail?

 You worked hard yesterday so we’re recommending that day two be all about the good times and a bit of cycling (approximately 15kms max)!

-Some highlights are Peregrine Winery, which has won awards for both its wine and its architecture; the Gibbston Valley Winery for the full winery experience and excellent gastronomy; and for something more casual, the Gibbston Tavern, a classic Otago pub that is a shady and idyllic stop on a sunny day.
+Some highlights are Peregrine Winery, which has won awards for both its wine and its architecture; the Gibbston Valley Winery for the full winery experience and excellent gastronomy; Mt Rosa for its local cheese boards; and for something more casual, the Gibbston Tavern, a classic Otago pub that is a shady and idyllic stop on a sunny day.

 After exploring and tasting all Gibbston has to offer, perhaps a short nap in a secluded riverside spot is in order before you head back down the trail towards the Kawarau suspension bridge.